The PTE Listening Test

 - be confident.

-In this overview of PTE Listening test, we will look at all of these important aspects that will help you to prepare.
+In this overview of the PTE Listening test, we will look at all of these important aspects that will help you to prepare.

-The first task for listening is Summarize spoken text.
+The first task for listening is Summarize the spoken text.
 You will have 10 minutes to complete each item (question).
 You may get two or three of them.
 Use the whole time and check your work carefully.
 There is no advantage to finishing this section early as the time will not carry over to the rest of the listening test.

 The remaining listening tasks are not individually timed.
 You will need to click NEXT when you have finished each item.
 Stay calm and be aware of the time.
 A countdown timer appears on the top right of your screen throughout the test.
 It indicates how many items and how much time you have left in the listening section.
-As a rough guide, you will have around 1.5 minutes per item, but check the quick data table below for our recommended times.
+As a rough guide, you will have around 1.5 minutes per item but check the quick data table below for our recommended times.

 UNDERSTAND THE FORMAT AND RECOGNISE THE DIFFERENT TASKS

-When you are practising, you always know which task you are working on, but in the real test, there is nothing to tell you that now you have finished one task and you are moving on to a different task.
-In order to prepare for the PTE listening test, you need to be able to recognise the different tasks.
+When you are practicing, you always know which task you are working on, but in the real test, there is nothing to tell you that now you have finished one task and you are moving on to a different task.
+In order to prepare for the PTE listening test, you need to be able to recognize the different tasks.
 This will save time and avoid confusion for you.
 Note that all of the items in a task are grouped together.
 So, for example, once you have finished the Highlight correct summary items, you will not get any more of them.

 A useful tip is that if you see squares before each option, it means two things (firstly, negative scoring – see next paragraph – and secondly, there is more than one correct answer).
 If you see circles (radio buttons) there will only be one correct answer (and normal scoring).